New-England-Weather-Balloon-Society/Tiny4FSK/README.md

  - Digikey for being our part sourcing site

 ## License
-Both the software and documentation are under the MIT license, and the hardware is under the xx license.
+Both the software and documentation are under the MIT license, and the hardware is unlicensed for now.
-(will be updated soon)